Pmaene/DigitalPlatforms/README.md

 DigitalPlatforms
 ================

-This branch is used for the summer edition.
+This branch is used for the final version of the summer edition.